 When researching affordable neighborhoods in DC, we were pleasantly surprised to find a larger supply than originally thought.
-Neighborhoods not covered in the article, but certainly deserve a mention for their affordability and access to amenities are Brentwood, Eckington, and Bloomingdale.
+Affordable neighborhoods not covered in the article, but certainly deserve a mention for their affordability and access to amenities are Brentwood, Eckington, and Bloomingdale.
 With a bit of luck and research, one can definitely a fairly affordable place in Washington DC.

 Interesting In Living in One of These Affordable DC Neighborhoods?

 Visit our Tenant Resource Center to submit a work order.
 Visit our Client Resource Center to log into your account.
 Check out our awesome DMV located rentals.
 Get in touch for our property management services.